ecell-bmsit/codered25/README.md

 - [ ] modify the footer and add (icons, contact number) make it similar to the previous year's footer-milan
 - [ ] complete the about section and add the needed content
 - [x] add Gallary section with photos from previous year hackathon
-- [x] adding a "Why Participate section", while providing insights to the advantages of attending codered (completed).
+- [x] adding a "Why Participate section", while providing insights to the advantages of attending codered (completed-milan).